Alan-Liang/spectec/spectec/test-prose/TEST.md

 6. Else:
   a.
 Assert: Due to validation, not the first non-value entry of the stack is a LABEL_.
   b.
 Assert: Due to validation, not the first non-value entry of the stack is a FRAME_.
   c.
+Assert: Due to validation, not the first non-value entry of the stack is a PROMPT.
+  d.
 Assert: Due to validation, not the first non-value entry of the stack is a HANDLER_.
-  d.
+  e.
 Throw the exception val' as a result.

 Step_read/try_table bt catch* instr*
 1. Let z be the current state.